A new government scheme to help businesses create the infrastructure for electric vehicle (EV) charging has launched.

 It is also aimed at smaller companies: applicants must have 249 employees or less.
 They also need to have received less than €200,000 in public support in the past three financial years – something that may be difficult for some companies if they took COVID grants and loans.
 As with any government grant, there are a host of eligibility criteria, a list of approved chargepoints and an application process that is currently paper-based (a digital service will go online later this year).
 The application process may be lengthy but considering the financial awards for small companies it may be very useful.

 This grant represents another way in which UK companies, particularly small businesses, are being supported in making a switch to EVs.
 However, there is also support from outside the government in the form of fuel card providers, which makes charging an EV fleet (as well as a mix fleet as they make the transition to EV) far easier and less expensive.
 There are also innovative partnerships with providers such as Zap-Map, that helps drivers to always find a nearby, cost-effective charging solution.
 Taken together, this means that there has never been a better time to make the switch to an all-electric fleet.

-To learn more about solutions that will help, click here.
+To learn more about solutions that will help, explore our Allstar One Electric card here.